gomorpheus/morpheus-docs/_build/html/_sources/integration_guides/softlayer.rst.txt

 Object Store
   Select the destination Object Store
 Inventory Existing Instances
-  If enabled, existing Softlayer Instances will be inventoried and appear as unmanaged Virtual Machines in {morpheus}.
+  If enabled, existing Softlayer Instances will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .

 The Cloud can now be added to a Group or configured with additional Advanced options.